RaulPPelaez/UAMMD/README.md

      - GTX980 (sm_52), GTX780 (sm_35), GTX480(sm_20) and GTX580(sm_20) on CentOS 6.5 with CUDA 7.5 and g++ 4.8
 	 - GTX1080 (sm_61), Tesla P1000 (sm_60) on CentOS 6.5 with CUDA 8.0 and g++ 4.8
      - K40 (sm_35), GTX780(sm_35) on CentOS 6.5 with CUDA 8.0 and g++ 4.8
-     - Same as above with CUDA 9.0 and CUDA 8.0
+     - Same as above with CUDA 9.0, CUDA 9.1 (only for sm>20) and CUDA 8.0

 ## NOTES FOR DEVELOPERS